Instructional Assistant Professor - Assistant Dean, Global Initiatives

-Prior to academia, Nikhil was a senior executive in a software and people management-consulting firm, two international education start ups with $10 million venture funding including from the International Finance Corporation (IFC), and co-founder of an international education and training consulting firm.
+Prior to academia, Nikhil was a senior executive in a software and people management-consulting firm, two international education startups with venture funding including from the International Finance Corporation (IFC), and co-founder of an international education and training consulting firm.

 - MNE restructuring, divestments and layoffs